Why the fashion industry loves Meghan Markle

 The reason?
 Meghan Markle.

-Prince Harry's fiancé had worn the coat five hours earlier, five thousand miles away in her first public walkabout in Nottingham, England.
+Prince Harry's fiancée had worn the coat five hours earlier, five thousand miles away in her first public walkabout in Nottingham, England.

 Within minutes the world wanted Mackage maxi coats.

 Mackage were not the only winners.
 Meghan was also carrying a £500 ($675) midi tote bag made by Strathberry, a four-year-old start-up based in Edinburgh.
-The bag sold out in 11 minutes flat, regardless of the fact that it was only available in Saks, 5th Avenue in New York.
+The bag sold out in 11 minutes flat across its Global, US and China website.

-Head of marketing at Strathberry, Vanessa Piras says: "Visitor numbers to the website were also amazing.
+Leeanne Hundleby, owner and co-founder of Strathberry, says: "Visitor numbers to the website were also amazing.
 At one stage they were up tenfold against our daily average."

 Meghan wore a white coat by the Canadian brand Line the Label to announce her engagement with Harry, and which, yes, you've guessed it, sold out in minutes, reportedly crashing the firm's website.